[Investigation] Glock diplomacy: African gift sheds light on Wagner leaders

 It's unclear if it was involved in Sudan.
 But the same year that al-Burhan gave Chekalov his Glock, Euro Polis' earnings shot up from €1m (in 2019) to €65m in 2020, according to Russia's corporate registry, in what may have been due to an injection of Sudanese gold in addition to Syrian oil.

-EUobserver could not conclusively ID the other four men.
+EUobserver could not conclusively ID the remaining four men.

-One Evgeni Fedorov is an MP in the ruling United Russia party who often speaks of Wagner in the Duma, but he couldn't be reached for questions.
+One Evgeni Fedorov is an MP in the ruling United Russia party who often speaks of Wagner in public, but he couldn't be reached for questions.

 There is an Aleksandr Glukhov who poses with guns on Facebook and another one who deserted from the Russian army in Georgia in 2008.